Daycare Child Abuse Lawyers in Phoenix

 - The perpetrator’s state of mind when the abuse occurred.
 Did the provider intend to harm the child?
 Did the provider act with reasonable common sense and within a suitable time frame?
 Did the provider have adequate procedures, policies, and training in place to prevent injury?

 You should also keep in mind that most daycare facilities have mandatory liability insurance in place to handle claims; the individual employees don’t.
 Insurance companies can be cutthroat and are designed to limit the amount of a settlement paid out for your child’s injuries.
 You do not have to fight the insurance companies alone.
-The Husband and Wife Law Team has experienced Arizona child day care injury attorneys who can go over your case, and advocate for your family.
+The Husband & Wife Law Team has experienced Phoenix child daycare injury attorneys who can go over your case, and advocate for your family.
 We concentrate on the legal action so you can focus on healing—both physically and emotionally.

 - What to Do If You Suspect Your Child Is Being Abused at Daycare